 All cat management activities must be conducted in accordance with the Cat Management Act 2009

 Animal Welfare Act 1993.
 Penalties apply for inhumane activities and other breaches of those Acts.

-PestSmart - Feral cat (Invasive Animals Cooperative Research Centre)
+PestSmart Connect - Feral cat (Invasive Animals Cooperative Research Centre)

 Is a toolkit of information and videos on the impact and management options for feral